Effective Date: January 1, 2020

-ASICS America Corporation uses the below accepted definitions of Slavery and Human Trafficking to formulate its disclosure:
+We use the below accepted definitions of Slavery and Human Trafficking to formulate this disclosure:

-ASICS America Corporation condemns the use of force or involuntary labor and deploys international monitors as well as certified third party auditors to verify its supply chain compliance to this zero tolerance point.
+We condemn the use of force or involuntary labor and deploy international monitors as well as certified third-party auditors to verify its supply chain compliance to this zero-tolerance point.

-Many years ago, ASICS America Corporation realized that workers' conditions everywhere were a vital component of a sound supply chain and has dedicated a team of Corporate Social Responsibility (CSR) specialists to monitor vendor compliance performance in agreement with its vendor Policy of Engagement and Code of Conduct.
-Manufacturing partners sign a vendor agreement which includes acceptance to comply with our Policy of Engagement.
+Many years ago, we realized that workers’ conditions everywhere were a vital component of a sound supply chain and have dedicated a team of Corporate Social Responsibility (CSR) specialists to monitor vendor compliance and performance in agreement with our vendor Policy of Engagement and Code of Conduct.
+Manufacturing partners sign a vendor agreement which includes agreement to comply with our Policy of Engagement.
 Not meeting these terms can result in the termination of the business relationship.
 This policy is based on ASICS Philosophy, ASICS Vision and ASICS Code of Conduct as well as the World Federation of Sporting Goods Industry (WFSGI) model Code of Conduct.

-ASICS America Corporation’s vendor agreement requires all suppliers to operate in full compliance with all national and local laws, rules and regulations applicable to their business operations and in cases where no local laws exist, ASICS America Corporation expects that international standards become the rule to be followed.
+Our vendor agreement requires all suppliers to operate in full compliance with all national and local laws, rules and regulations applicable to their business operations and in cases where no local laws exist, and we expect international standards to be followed.

-ASICS America Corporation global supply chain partners are evaluated on their compliance of the Policy of Engagement based on a combination of announced and unannounced audits conducted by third party accredited monitors as well as internal compliance specialists.
+Our global supply chain partners are evaluated on their compliance with the Policy of Engagement based on a combination of announced and unannounced audits conducted by third-party accredited monitors as well as internal compliance specialists.

-Over and above ASICS America Corporation vendor requirements and expectations, “ASICS Code of Conduct” sets out the basic standards by which all members of ASICS Group must comply during their daily activities and with each business decision.
+Over and above our vendor requirements and expectations, “ASICS Code of Conduct” sets out the basic standards by which all members of ASICS Group must comply during their daily activities and with each business decision.
 All directors, officers and employees in ASICS Group are required to review, understand and comply with this Code.

-ASICS America Corporation provides training to ensure the necessary participants in supply chain management are knowledgeable and aware of the issues and concerns surrounding the supply chain, including human trafficking and slavery with a particular focus on mitigating risks.
-ASICS America Corporation works with third party trainers and invites factory management to participate in CSR seminars, trainings and or conferences in the bigger manufacturing centers around the world.
+We provide training to ensure the necessary participants in supply chain management are knowledgeable and aware of the issues and concerns surrounding the supply chain, including human trafficking and slavery with a particular focus on mitigating risks.
+We work with third-party trainers and invite factory management to participate in CSR seminars, trainings and or conferences in the bigger manufacturing centers around the world.